Truth and Reconciliation Through Sports

 For Youth Teams U9 to U18

 Teams across Canada are encouraged to get involved.
 Coaches and Team Managers can register their youth Minor Hockey teams, ranging from U9 to U18 to participate in the Orange Jersey Project.
 Teams who qualify will receive Orange Jerseys.
+We will be accepting the first 750 registered Teams. ((Registration is now Full)) any teams entered will now be placed on a waitlist a member of our team will be in contact with teams that are Placed on the waitlist.

 Why orange jerseys?